Scalar field dark matter: Scalar field

 The dark matter can be modeled as a scalar field using two fitted parameters, mass and self-interaction.
-In this picture the dark matter consists of an ultralight particle with a mass of ~10−22 eV when there is no self-interaction.
+In this model the dark matter consists of an ultralight particle with a mass of ~10−22 eV when there is no self-interaction.
 If there is a self-interaction a wider mass range is allowed.
-The uncertainty in position of a particle is larger than its Compton wavelength (a particle with mass 10−22 eV has a Compton wavelength of 1.3 light years), and for some reasonable estimates of particle mass and density of dark matter there is no point talking about the individual particles’ positions and momenta.
-Ultra-light dark matter would be more like a wave than a particle, and the galactic halos are giant systems of condensed bose liquid, possibly superfluid.
-The dark matter can be described as a Bose–Einstein condensate of the ultralight quanta of the field and as boson stars.
-The enormous Compton wavelength of these particles prevents structure formation on small, subgalactic scales, which is a major problem in traditional cold dark matter models.
-The collapse of initial over-densities is studied in the references.
+The uncertainty in position of a particle is larger than its Compton wavelength (a particle with mass 10−22 eV has a Compton wavelength of 1.3 light years), and for some reasonable estimates of particle mass and density of dark matter there is no point talking about the individual particles' positions and momenta.

+By some dynamical measurements, we can deduce that the mass density of the dark matter is about $0.4 \ GeV \ cm^{-3}$.
+One can calculate the average separation between these particles by deducing the de-Broglie wavelength: